coronalabs/corona-docs/markdown/tutorial/basics/functionArguments/index.markdown

 local pic = display.newImageRect( "pic.png", picWidth, 64 )
 ``````

-In this example, we call a common Corona function, `display.newImageRect()`, and pass to it:
+In this example, we call a common CORONA_CORE_PRODUCT function, `display.newImageRect()`, and pass to it:

 1. A string value (`"pic.png"`).
 2. A variable (`picWidth`).